 Latest Update to Visiting Guidelines 25th June 2021

-Residents are entitled to up to 5 named visitors, who will need to complete a rapid lateral flow test on the day of each visit and produce a negative result, as well as wear the PPE provided (including a hospital face mask).
-We are speaking to residents and relatives to find out who they would like as their 5 named visitors.
+Residents are entitled to unlimited named visitors, who will need to complete a rapid lateral flow test on the day of each visit and produce a negative result, as well as wear the PPE provided (including a hospital face mask).
+We are speaking to residents and relatives to find out who they would like as their named visitors.
 Please speak to Mia in the testing station if you are not sure who the named visitors are for your relative or want to discuss this.
 To reduce the risk of infection, residents can have no more than 2 visitors at a time or over the course of one day (Essential Care Givers are exempt from this daily limit).
 Please book visits through the testing station by emailing or telephoning 01406 422283 option 203.
 Performing home lateral flow tests is an option for those who prefer it, please discuss this with us so that we can ensure you are adequately trained in performing the testing process and reporting the test yourself.

 Essential Care Givers

 Each care home resident can choose to nominate one Essential Care Giver (E.C.G.).
 E.C.G.s must take a minimum of 2 rapid lateral flow tests a week and one PCR test a week and any other outbreak testing staff may be conducting.
 E.C.G.s can visit more freely without time restrictions and can continue to visit during outbreaks providing neither you nor your relative tests positive.
 This is a very responsible position and requires the person to commit to maintaining the highest standards of infection control, ensuring PPE is always worn correctly and government guidelines are followed when outside the home.
 If two or more E.C.G.s test positive for Covid-19 this may result in the home being shut to all other visitors and we would not be able to admit or discharge patients for 28 days, so we would strongly encourage all visitors to be double-vaccinated.